-14 See EEOC v.
-Pacific Press Publ'g.
-Ass'n, 676 F.2d 1272, 1276 (9th Cir.
-1982); EEOC Notice, N-915, September 23, 1987.
-In some cases, an employer may claim that a discharge has a valid discriminatory reason based on religion under the Title VII exemption, while the employee claims the discharge is based on some other Title VII prohibition and therefore improper.
-For example, in several cases, employees of religious organizations, particularly private religious schools, are discharged after becoming pregnant.
-The employer claims that the termination was based on a violation of an organization policy against extra-marital sex, stemming from the religion's teachings.
-The employee claims that the action is unlawful sex discrimination based on her pregnancy.
+Under Title VII, employers are prohibited from acting on the basis of employees' observances and practices only if they can be reasonably accommodated without undue hardship on the employer's business.
+In other words, the employer may discriminate on the basis of observances and practices that cannot be reasonably accommodated without undue hardship.25 EEOC regulations provide guidelines for what constitutes reasonable accommodation and undue hardship.
+Once an employee requests religious accommodation, the employer must consider whether the requested accommodation is reasonable or what reasonable alternatives might be religion's teachings.
+The employee claimed that the action was unlawful sex discrimination based on her pregnancy.
 If the court determines that the employer's action was taken in response to the resulting pregnancy, rather than because of a violation of the faith-based policy, the organization may be held in violation of Title VII's prohibition on sex discrimination.
-If the court determines the discharge was based on religious teachings, the organization can claim Title VII exemption.
+In such cases, if the court determines the discharge was based on religious teachings, the organization can claim Title VII exemption.
 See Boyd v.
 Harding Academy of Memphis, Inc., 88 F.3d 410 (6th Cir.
 1996).